Dale (CDP), Wisconsin

 Dale is an unincorporated census-designated place in the town of Dale in Outagamie County, Wisconsin, United States.
-It is located at the intersection of Wisconsin Highway 96 and County T. As of the 2010 census, its population was 528.
+It is located at the intersection of Wisconsin Highway 96 and County T. As of the 2020 census, its population was 570, up from 528 at the 2010 census.

 History

 Settlers who would plat the land comprising the community of Dale arrived between 1851 and 1853, and approximately twenty families arrived between the fall of 1853 and June 1854, establishing a solid population.
 Dale was founded and platted along the proposed Manitowoc and Mississippi Railroad line, which consolidated with the Wisconsin Central Railroad in 1871.
 Rail construction on the right of way by the Wisconsin Central reached Dale in 1872.